opencog/opencog/opencog/eva/src/README-affects.md

 only played a brief reactive animation, lasting a few seconds, maybe five at most.
 But what to do for the next few minutes?
 There's a library of previously learned/authored "scripts" to guide behavior.
-The library is indexed according to the triggereing stimulus and current situation.
+The library is indexed according to the triggering stimulus and current situation.
 We search to find one or more scripts that fit.
 Currently, this library consists of a bunch of hand-authored scripts, here: https://github.com/opencog/ros-behavior-scripting/blob/master/src/behavior.scm -- this would need to be expanded, and made more flexible.
 The coupling of "current situation" to "script" needs to be revamped/redesigned.
-We also need either better SQL management tools, or some way of managing(dumping) atomspace contents into a file.
+We also need either better SQL management tools, or some way of managing(dumping) AtomSpace contents into a file.

 3) Choice of script for present situation (or creation of random variant by splicing several older scripts) If step (2) returns multiple scripts,